MetLife: Relationship with Peanuts

-MetLife's use of comic strip characters since the mid 1980s, according to chief marketing officer Esther Lee, was intended "to make our company more friendly and approachable during a time when insurance companies were seen as cold and distant."
+MetLife's use of comic strip characters since the mid-1980s, according to chief marketing officer Esther Lee, was intended "to make our company more friendly and approachable during a time when insurance companies were seen as cold and distant".

 MetLife licensed Snoopy and other Peanuts characters for promotional purposes from the Iconix Brand Group, which owns the promotional rights to the works of Charles M. Schulz.
 In 2010, Iconix formed a joint venture with Schulz's heirs (as Charles Schulz himself died in 2000), buying out E. W. Scripps Co. and United Features Syndicate for $175 million.
 MetLife was reported to pay $12 million per year to Iconix for licensing rights.
 Prior to the Iconix deal, MetLife had licensed the characters from other rights-holders.

 The Peanuts-based campaign was developed by the advertising agency Young & Rubicam.
 MetLife also has used Foote Cone & Belding to develop Peanuts-related promotions.

 MetLife announced the end of its 31-year relationship with Peanuts on October 20, 2016.
 This decision resulted from the company's sale of its life insurance business to concentrate on corporate clients.
 MetLife's new blue and green logo was criticized for being a knock-off of comparison website Diffen.

-MetLife brought Snoopy back in 2023, as mascot for the new MetLife Pet Insurance division.
+MetLife brought Snoopy back in 2023 as a mascot for the new MetLife Pet Insurance division.